ABSTRACT

 - Related Works

-- Design And Implementation Of A Computerized Birth Registration Information System (a Case Study Of Unth Enugu)
+- Design And Implementation Of A Computerized Accounting System Of An Academics System (a Case Study Ofimt Enugu)

-- Design And Implementation Of A Computerized Personnel Appraisal System (case Study Of Imt Enugu)
+- Design And Implementation Of A Computerized Educational Administrative Information System (a Case Study Of Post-primary School Management Board (ppsmb)